frizchar/python-to-oracle-connector/README.md

 # python-to-oracle-connector
+### Overview
-connects to Oracle database using the cx-Oracle package
+We connect to Oracle database using the cx-Oracle package